hydraulic-software/conveyor/guidebook/docs/running.md

 ```

 There's no way to clear the cache from the CLI.
 You can just delete the cache directory yourself if you want to free up the space it uses.

+If you want to understand why some tasks are missing in the cache, set `LOG_CACHE_MISS_DIFFS=true` in the environment, run a build and then run `conveyor --show-log` to view the results.

 ## Viewing logs